 2. Why is it important for people to have food when they are hungry?

-4. How can we remember to care for people’s needs and not only follow rules?
+4. How can we remember to care for people’s needs instead of only rules?

-5. How can we honor God in our hearts, not just by rules?
+5. How can we honor God in our hearts every day?

 Theological Insights